 7. Think Long-Term

-One of the top marketing priorities for many marketers today is to build strong relationships with influencers.
+When you’re working with influencers, your goal should be to build strong relationships with influencers.
 This is mainly because marketers now realize that the key to successful influencer marketing is to build long-term relationships with influencers.

 It’s important to build long-term relationships with your influencers so that you can work with them on your future campaigns as well.